Yes we can. We can do just about anything. Here are some of our offerings:

 If the Swirl color effect doesn’t quite make you poop your pants with delight we offer a variety of color configurations sure to bring a smile to even the most surly record collector.
 These effects are achieved by hand making each vinyl puck and then manually placing it into one of our Semi-Automatic (mostly manual) pressing machines.
 This is a slow and laborious process so you’ll pay a premium for these records but the final results are pretty freakin’ rad.

-Click here to see a portfolio of unique vinyl effects we offer and get ready to have your mind blown.
+Check out all the unique vinyl effects we offer and get ready to have your mind blown.

 Doing color mixtures and achieving specific color effects is not an exact process and it’s not supposed to be.
 If you want consistency and perfection, go with black or a single color vinyl.
 But if you want something different and you’re ready to loosen the OCD reigns a bit, this stuff is super cool.
 Some colors inherently mix better than others.
 We just won’t know until we’ve put it on the press and produced the records which is part of the fun.